AmaanBilwar/AmaanBilwar.github.io/README.md

 Coming to the Technical Requirements:

-1. I have used the jQuery and Java Script code introduced in Lab 2 for displaying Digital Clock, Analog Clock, Show/Hide My Email.
+1. The jQuery and Java Script code was introduced in Lab 2 for displaying Digital Clock, Analog Clock, Show/Hide My Email.
-2. For Another Functonality of my Choice, I have used an open source js framework Vue for an additional functionality.
-I have integrated a public API for fetching a random Quote for every 12 hours and gets a new quote whenever the page is loaded.
+2. Used Vue and integrated a public API for fetching a random quote.

 The Code for this functionality is in the script tag: